wolfspyre/puppet-eucalyptus/README.md

 The **eucalyptus::sc::reg** class is responsible for exporting an exec resource by which nodes can register the sc component.
 It runs `/usr/sbin/euca_conf` with the necessary flags to register the node, unless the *$host* resource is found in the output of `/usr/sbin/euca_conf --list-scs`

+The **eucalyptus::security** class is ironically responsible for disabling selinux and iptables.

 ###Hiera Example

 ```